 Summary:

-RaceHorses: This is a downscaled version of the original sequence present in Class D. Considerable change in SC/TC due to downscaling.
-No information about the downscaling process has been provided.
+The RaceHorses sequence present in this class is a downscaled version of the sequence present in Class D. We can see that there is a considerable change in SC/TC due to downscaling.
+The copyright documents do not contain any information on how this sequence or any sequence in this class was downscaled from its original.
+This information might be necessary to ensure the chroma channels were downsampled properly.

 ClassE

 In this section, we analyze the sequences from ClassE of the JVET CTC.
+This class contains 8-bit sequences that have a resolution of 1280x720.